Evens Joseph

-Evens Joseph (born 16 July 1999) is a French professional footballer who plays as a forward for French club Lille reserve team.
+Evens Joseph (born 16 July 1999) is a French professional footballer who plays as a forward for Championnat National 2 club Chantilly.

 Club career

 On 22 November 2017, Joseph signed his first professional contract with Caen.
 Joseph made his professional debut for Caen in a 1-0 Ligue 1 loss to Monaco on 24 November 2018.

 On 31 January 2020, Joseph signed on loan with Championnat National side Boulogne for the remainder of the 2019–20 season.
 He rejoined Boulogne for a second loan spell on 13 August 2020, for the 2020–21 season, with an option to buy.

 On 4 February 2022, Joseph signed with Sète.

 Personal life

-Born in France, Joseph is of Martiniquais descent.
+Born in metropolitan France, Joseph is of Martiniquais descent.